Chronic Ear Infections in Canines

-Sometimes, old-fashioned care is better than the newest antibitoic.
+Sometimes, just knowing how to clean your dog's ears the old-fashioned way is better than the newest antibiotic.

 Chronic ear infections are the bane of long-eared dogs, swimming dogs, recently vaccinated puppies, old dogs, dogs with an abundance of ear wax, and dogs with allergies, thyroid imbalances, or immune system disorders.
 In other words, ear infections are among the most common recurring canine problems.